These homemade naan bread are better than store-bought ones!

 - Put the naan dough into an oiled bowl and cover the bowl with cling wrap and leave it to proof somewhere warm for 1 hour or till it’s doubled in size.

-- After the first rise, punch the dough down, Divide the dough into half.
+- After the first rise, punch the dough down, Divide the dough in half.
 Next, roll each half into a log and divide each into 6 equal size pieces to make 12 naan bread.
 Shape each piece of dough into a ball and place all back in the bowl.
 Cover and let the dough balls rest for 10 minutes.

 - To cook on the stovetop